GabrieliusGintalas/CPSC335-Algorithms/Project1/README.txt

 and auto-perform the algorithms to see the results:
 - The first algorithm will be Left-To-Right algorithm
 - The second algorithm will be LawnMower algorithm
-Note: we create 2 seperate vector<string> before performing algorithm to ensure that we don't use the same vector twice